 Medical Editor: John P. Cunha, DO, FACOEP

-Tagamet (cimetidine) is used to treat and prevent certain types of ulcer, and to treat conditions that cause the stomach to produce too much acid.
+Tagamet (cimetidine) is a histamine receptor antagonist used to treat and prevent certain types of ulcer, and to treat conditions that cause the stomach to produce too much acid.
 It is also used to treat gastroesophageal reflux disease (GERD), when stomach acid backs up into the esophagus and causes heartburn.
-Tagamet is in a group of drugs called histamine receptor antagonists.
-This medication is available in generic form.
-Common side effects include headache, dizziness, drowsiness, or diarrhea.
+Tagamet is available in generic form.
+Common side effects of Tagamet include headache, dizziness, drowsiness, depression, agitation, breast swelling or tenderness (in men), joint or muscle pain, skin rash, diarrhea, nausea, or constipation.

 Dose of Tagamet depends on the condition being treated and the patient's response to the medication.
 Tagamet may interact with blood thinners, clopidogrel, phenytoin, nifedipine, metronidazole, propranolol, chlordiazepoxide, lidocaine, diazepam, theophylline, depression or anxiety medications.
 Tell your doctor all medications you use.
 Tagamet should be used only when prescribed during pregnancy.
 This medication passes into breast milk.
 Consult your doctor before breast-feeding.